DSC-SPIDAL/tutorials/content/post/install_spidal.md

 DA-MDS
 ======

+DA-MDS is the deterministic annealing implementation of Multidimensional Scaling algorithm.
 The project can be built from the source.

 {{< highlight javascript >}}
  git clone https://github.com/DSC-SPIDAL/damds.git